Kria™ KR260 Robotics Starter Kit

 • Connect P7 on the Test PMOD of Board1 to Channel1 of the oscilloscope - Monitors TX packet from Publisher1.
 Publisher1 can transmit a Scheduled Traffic (ST) packet or a Best effort (BE) packet.

 • Connect P8 on the Test PMOD of Board2 to Channel2 of the oscilloscope - Monitors RX packet from Listener1.
-Listener 1 will receive a ST packet or BE packet.
+Listener 1 receives a ST packet or BE packet.

 • Set up triggers on Channel1 and Channel2 with an OR condition and set the time scale interval to 50us.